openresty/lua-resty-lock/README.markdown

 : The current `resty.lock` object instance is already holding a lock (not necessarily of the same key).

 Other possible errors are from ngx_lua's shared dictionary API.

+It is required to create different `resty.lock` instances for multiple simultaneous locks (i.e., those around different keys).

 [Back to TOC](#table-of-contents)